 Georgia O’Keeffe was a fantastic artist!
 We have always enjoyed studying her art, especially her Southwestern paintings because, ahem, we live in the Southwest!
 But her flower paintings are also beautiful.
 In this post, we are going to do another Famous Artists for Kids study by learning how to paint flowers like Georgia O’Keeffe.

 If you wanted to introduce your kids to her before this lesson, be sure to check out our 3-part cards on her life and some of her Art.
+Don’t forget to visit our resources hub for music and fine arts!
+It is full of wonderful hands-on ideas for you to use at home.

 Georgia O’Keeffe Art Lesson